Drava: Course

+The river then passes north of Varaždin, after which it receives the Plitvica and Bednja from the right, and then Mura at the border with Hungary.
+It continues as a largely border river towards the southeast, receiving Gliboki and Bistra Koprivnička from the right.
+It passes the city of Barcs in Hungary from the south.
+It starts to be navigable, for about 90 km in Croatia, from the confluence of the Čađavica to its mouth.
+It passes Belišće from the north, receives the Karašica from the right, and then passes the city of Osijek from the north.
+Afterwards, it enters the Kopački Rit wetland and merges into the Danube from its right.

 The hydrological parameters of Drava are regularly monitored in Croatia at Botovo, Terezino Polje, Donji Miholjac and Osijek.

+Discharge

+The Drava's mean annual discharge (Q) at Drávaszabolcs (Hungary, 77.7 rkm).
+Period from 1995 to 2023.

 Hydroelectric power plants

 Currently, there are 22 hydroelectric power plants on the Drava.
 The power plants are listed beginning at the headwaters:

-The Drava River is one of the most exploited rivers in the world in terms of hydropower, with almost 100% of its water potential energy being exploited.
+The Drava is one of the most exploited rivers in the world in terms of hydropower, with almost 100% of its water potential energy being exploited.
 As the region of the river is a place of exceptional biodiversity, this raises several ecological concerns, together with other forms of exploitation such as use of river deposits.